- Fitness to Practise *New*

 - While Pharmacy is a health profession where the pharmacists are educated and trained to be involved in a broad scope of practices which includes the discovery, development, manufacture, supply and the management of the use of medicines for patients.

-- Pharmacology is an essential subject as part of the Pharmacy programme.
+- Pharmacology is an essential subject offered as part of the Pharmacy programme.

 3. What is Pharmaceutical Science?

-- Pharmaceutical Science belongs to a branch of science that comprises a range of scientific subjects that deal with various aspects of pharmaceutical substances that are used to manufacture the medicinal products.
+- Pharmaceutical Science belongs to a branch of science that comprises a range of scientific subjects that deal with various aspects of discovery, development, formulation, manufacturing as well as the quality assurance of pharmaceutical substances.

 - Therefore, Pharmaceutical Science forms the foundational scientific basis of the physical, chemical, biological and the biomedical aspects of drug properties and actions.